 1. Riding Dinner’s Private Horse and Carriage Rides

 Enjoy the memorable 40 minutes of your entire Austrian Experience with this magical, ‘Sparkling Sightseeing Tour’.
-During your horse and carriage ride, you will enjoy delicious Austrian sparkling wine, small savoury and sweet delicacies from one of the most traditional restaurants in Vienna: the Zum Schwarzen Kameel.
+During your horse and carriage ride, you will enjoy delicious Austrian sparkling wine, and small savory and sweet delicacies from one of the most traditional restaurants in Vienna: the Zum Schwarzen Kameel.

 Besides the coachman, you will be accompanied by your butler who will take care of your every need and will also serve the food and drinks.
 This truly is the most exclusive table in the entire city, inside your very own horse-drawn carriage!